Carrot souffle makes a great side dish for any Thanksgiving or Christmas dinner. Enjoy some sweetened fluffy magic this holiday!

 So this year I’m doing it well in advance.
 Probably not good enough in advance for some, but well enough in advance for me.
 We’ll be eating Thanksgiving stuff a week early while I go through my posts.
 Such is the life of a food blogger!

-Today I’ll show you how to make a carrot souffle.
+So today I’ll be showing you how to make a carrot souffle.
 It’s orange, it’s moist, it’s fluffy.
 This is one of two dishes my mother-in-law taught me and it’s super yummy.
 Not too shabby for carrots too.
 It’s basically a sweetened carrot puree of sorts and this puree will rise with fluffy magic into a delicious souffle after it’s baked.

 You’ll want to slice your carrots relatively thin so they cook faster.
+Or you can save time and buy pre-sliced carrots.
 It should take ten minutes to be tender enough to puree once you get the boiling water started.
 So what I did was get the boiling water started while I peeled and sliced.
 The timing worked out well.

 I used a 1 1/2 quart casserole dish which might have been a little too big for four servings but you could also serve these in individual ramekins which will look tons cuter.

 Some say you can puff them up again by reheating at 400 degrees F for ten minutes, depending on your oven.
-So I tried this and it worked although it didn’t puff up as much the second time round.
-I’ve also heard it will deflate faster the second time round so serve the reheated souffle immediately.
+So I tried this and it worked although it didn’t puff up as much the second time around.
+I’ve also heard it will deflate faster the second time around so serve the reheated souffle immediately.

 Here’s what it looks like after it’s been reheated.
 I actually liked the crunchy and caramelized edges but that’s me.
 I suppose this technically means you can make these ahead of time and freeze them, then puff them up again but keep in mind that the first puff is the puffiest!

 - Mashed Potato Puffs